-EBB 300/3: Engineering Statistics & Mathematical Modeling
+EBB 300/2: Engineering Statistics

-Objective: Strengthening knowledge and skills in mathematical modeling to provide students in understanding engineering mathematics concepts then able to formulate and solve engineering problems.
+Strengthening knowledge and skills in mathematical modelling to provide students in understanding engineering mathematics concepts then able to formulate and solve engineering problems.

-Synopsis: This course covers the topics: The role of experimental design in engineering fundamentals and applications of experimental design such as sampling distributions, data analysis, factorial design, regression and correlation.
+This course covers the topics: The role of experimental design in engineering fundamentals and applications of experimental design such as sampling distributions, data analysis, factorial design, regression and correlation.
 Provide an understanding of the concept of complex numbers.
 Provides approaches to problem solving and mathematical modeling rules.